Battle of Adwa: Background

-In 1889, the Italians signed the Treaty of Wuchale with the then King Menelik of Shewa.
+In 1889, the Italians signed the Treaty of Wuchale with King Menelik of Shewa.
 The treaty, signed after the Italian occupation of Eritrea, recognized Italy's claim over the coastal colony.
 In it, Italy also promised to provide financial assistance and military supplies.
 A dispute later arose over the interpretation of the two versions of the document.
 The Italian-language version of the disputed Article 17 of the treaty stated that the Emperor of Ethiopia was obliged to conduct all foreign affairs through Italian authorities, effectively making Ethiopia a protectorate of the Kingdom of Italy.
 The Amharic version of the article, however, stated that the Emperor could use the good offices of the Kingdom of Italy in his relations with foreign nations if he wished.
 However, the Italian diplomats claimed that the original Amharic text included the clause and that Menelik II knowingly signed a modified copy of the Treaty.

 The Italian government decided on a military solution to force Ethiopia to abide by the Italian version of the treaty.
 As a result, Italy and Ethiopia came into confrontation, in what was later to be known as the First Italo-Ethiopian War.
 In December 1894, Bahta Hagos led a rebellion against the Italians in Akele Guzai, in what was then Italian controlled Eritrea.
 Units of General Oreste Baratieri's army under Major Pietro Toselli crushed the rebellion and killed Bahta.
-The Italian army then occupied the Tigrayan capital, Adwa.
 In January 1895, Baratieri's army went on to defeat Ras Mengesha Yohannes in the Battle of Coatit, forcing Mengesha to retreat further south.

-By late 1895, Italian forces had advanced deep into Ethiopian territory.
+By late 1895, Italian forces had advanced deep into Ethiopian territory and occupied much of Tigray.
 On 7 December 1895, Ras Makonnen Wolde Mikael, Fitawrari Gebeyehu and Ras Mengesha Yohannes commanding a larger Ethiopian group of Menelik's vanguard annihilated a small Italian unit at the Battle of Amba Alagi.
 The Italians were then forced to withdraw to more defensible positions in Tigray Province, where the two main armies faced each other.
 By late February 1896, supplies on both sides were running low.
 General Oreste Baratieri, commander of the Italian forces, knew the Ethiopian forces had been living off the land, and once the supplies of the local peasants were exhausted, Emperor Menelik II's army would begin to melt away.
 However, the Italian government insisted that General Baratieri act.